 Amazon is the first place 23% of shoppers begin their online search in the UK.
 It also boasts itself to an incredibly successful fulfilment service – Fulfilment by Amazon (FBA).
 Amazon FBA allows merchants to reach the marketplace’s most loyal customer base – Amazon Prime users.

 The first thing you must do to sell on Amazon is create a seller account.
 Once you’re registered as a business, you can sell across European marketplaces where Amazon has coverage.
-To learn more about different selling opportunities, check out our official guide to selling on Amazon in 2021.
+To learn more about different selling opportunities, check out our official guide to selling on Amazon

 Fee: Start selling with no monthly free, but per item fee.
 Or, £25 (excl.
 VAT) per month.